 Lelouch vi Britannia is an exiled Britannian prince who gets involved with a mysterious woman called C.C.
 Thanks to meeting her, he obtains the power of Geass and decides to use it to obliterate the Holy Britannian Empire for good, sacrificing everything, even his humanity in the process.

-There is no denial that Code Geass is an immensely popular anime and since there is some confusion about how to watch it properly in order, here is a complete Code Geass viewing guide, including all movies.
+There is no denial that Code Geass is an immensely popular anime and since there is some confusion about how to watch it properly in order, here is a complete guide on how to watch Code Geass in order, including all movies.

 |Code Geass: Hangyaku no Lelouch Special Edition – Black Rebellion||2008|